Municipality Tax Rates 2026

 Danish Tax Isn’t One Number

-The first thing that trips up most new arrivals is the assumption that Danish income tax is a single flat rate.
-It isn’t.
-What you pay is a stack of components, and municipality tax is the largest single layer.
+The first thing that trips up most new arrivals: Danish income tax isn’t a single rate.
+What you pay is a stack of components, and municipality tax is the largest single variable in that stack.

-For 2026, the layers work like this.
+In 2026, the layers work like this.
 You pay 8% labour market contribution (AM-bidrag) off the top of gross income, calculated before anything else.
-On your remaining taxable income you pay bottom-bracket state tax at 12.01%, plus middle-bracket tax (7.5% on income above DKK 641,200 after AM-bidrag), top-bracket tax (7.5% above DKK 777,900), or additional top-bracket tax (5% above DKK 2,592,700) if your income reaches those thresholds.
-On top of all of that sits municipality tax — a flat percentage applied to your taxable income, set locally.
+On what’s left, you pay bottom-bracket state tax at 12.01%, then middle-bracket tax (7.50% on income above DKK 641,200 after AM-bidrag), top-bracket tax (7.50% above DKK 777,900), or additional top-bracket tax (5% above DKK 2,592,700) if your income reaches those thresholds.
+On top of all of that sits municipality tax, a flat percentage applied to your taxable income, set locally.
 Church membership adds a further layer.

 State tax is identical for everyone in the country.
 Municipality tax is not.
-Two colleagues earning the same salary, sitting at the same desks, will pay different amounts in income tax if they live in different municipalities.
+Two colleagues on the same salary at the same company will pay different income tax if they live in different municipalities.
 Most people never think about this.
-It is worth thinking about.
+It’s worth thinking about.

 The range across all 98 municipalities runs from 23.39% in Copenhagen to 26.30% across eleven municipalities including Brønderslev, Haderslev, Langeland, Lolland, Læsø, Nyborg, Odsherred, Sorø, Svendborg, Vesthimmerland, and Vordingborg.
 That’s a spread of 2.91 percentage points.

 On paper, that sounds abstract.
-Let’s run it through a real number (Use our salary comparison calculator to run your own calculations):
+Run it through a real number.

 The 5 Lowest and 5 Highest Rates in 2026

 The cheapest municipalities are concentrated around Copenhagen and in Vejle.
-The most expensive cluster on peripheral islands and in parts of Jutland and Zealand with lower average incomes and higher service demands.
+The most expensive cluster on peripheral islands and in parts of Jutland and Zealand with older populations and higher service demands relative to their tax base.
+You can see the full list of 2026 rates for all the 98 municipalities below in our interactive table.

-A word of caution on the “low-rate” reading of this table.
-Rudersdal and Gentofte — two of the cheapest municipalities — are also among Denmark’s most expensive places to rent or buy.
+A word of caution on the ‘low-rate’ reading of these tables.
+Rudersdal and Vejle, two of the cheapest municipalities, are also among Denmark’s more expensive places to rent or buy.
 The tax saving is real.
 The housing cost is also real.
 For anyone with genuine flexibility, the net calculation matters more than the headline rate.

 All 98 Municipality Tax Rates, 2026